PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/ActionScript Cloud Code.md

     			}
 ```

-Create a function that will retrieve the position of the Player by calling the 'Get_Pos' Event.
-You will need to build a request that is similar to the previously created set function, but this time you will not need an attribute.
-It is important to set a *response* *handler* function as a parameter for the send() method.
+Create a function that will retrieve the position of the player by calling the *Get_Pos* Event.
+You'll need to build a request that is similar to the previously created set function, but this time you'll not need an attribute.
+It's important to set a *response* *handler* function as a parameter for the send() method:

 ```
     		public function GetPos():void